-- Bus Transit (48.7% of total system ridership in Fiscal Year 2017)
+- Bus Transit (48.2% of total system ridership in Fiscal Year 2018)

 Our bus system provides local, express, crosstown, on-call, flex, feeder bus routes and site-specific shuttles.
-Local routes are focused on the Dallas Central Business District and serve the largest and densest concentration of employment in the service area.
+Local routes are focused on the Dallas Central Business District (CBD) and serve the largest and densest concentration of employment in the service area.
 The routes are characterized by stops at one to two block intervals along their stop segments.
 Service is provided six to seven days a week.

-- Light Rail Transit (45.8% of total system ridership in Fiscal Year 2017)
+- Light Rail Transit (46.3% of total system ridership in Fiscal Year 2018)

-Light Rail Transit is an electrically powered rail system that generally operates at street level A 20-mile "Starter System," opened in phases from June 1996 through May 1997, connects South and West Oak Cliff, downtown Dallas, and the North Central Expressway corridor as far north as Park Lane in Dallas.
+Light Rail Transit is an electrically powered rail system that generally operates at street level.
+A 20-mile "Starter System," opened in phases from June 1996 through May 1997, connects South and West Oak Cliff, downtown Dallas, and the North Central Expressway corridor as far north as Park Lane in Dallas.
 In 2002, DART's light rail was extended to North Dallas, Garland, Richardson, and Plano.
 In 2009, the first phase of the Green Line opened southeast of downtown Dallas with the remainder opening in 2010.
 In July 2012, the first segment of the Orange Line to Irving opened for service.
 In December 2012, Irving-2 and the Rowlett extension of the Blue Line opened for service.
-In August 2014, rail service opened at the Dallas-Fort Worth International Airport.
+In August 2014, light rail service opened at the Dallas-Fort Worth International Airport.
 A Blue Line extension to the University of North Texas - Dallas opened in October 2016, bringing the total light rail system to 93 miles.

-- Commuter Rail (3.2% of total system ridership in Fiscal Year 2017)
+- Commuter Rail (3.3% of total system ridership in Fiscal Year 2018)

 Our commuter rail system, commonly referred to as the Trinity Railway Express (the "TRE"), provides diesel powered passenger railroad services on the TRE Corridor between Dallas and Fort Worth, in mixed traffic with freight railroad operations.
-The 34-mile corridor is jointly owned by DART and the Fort Worth Transportation Authority (the "FWTA").
-TRE service is provided pursuant to an interlocal agreement between DART and the FWTA.
-This agreement was originally entered into in 1994 and was restated and adopted by both Boards in 2003.
+The 34-mile corridor is jointly owned by DART and Trinity Metro.
+TRE service is provided pursuant to an interlocal agreement between DART and Trinity Metro.
+This agreement was originally entered into in 1994 and was restated and adopted by the Board and the TRE board of directors in 2003.